sabeelmansuri/Epigenomics/README.md

 Let’s take an example: We have two samples of DNA, one for clear cell renal carcinoma and one for regular kidney cells.<sup>12</sup> We want to find sites where expression is higher in the clear cell renal carcinoma sample in order to potential histone modification sites.
 For this example, we will be using H3K27ac, meaning that there is acetylation at histone 3, at location 27.
 Given what we’ve learned about histone acetylation and ChIP-seq, how do we find these modification sites?

 We know that histone acetylation happens when acetyl group attaches to the histone tails of certain proteins by HAT.
-So by using ChIP, we can find where on our DNA sequence these acetyl groups are using protein-specific antibodies in our case, we will use anti-histone H3K27ac.
+So by using ChIP, we can find which proteins on our DNA sequence these acetyl groups are using protein-specific antibodies.
+In our case, we will use anti-histone H3K27ac.

 #### Lab Technique
 Here is the basic protocol<sup>7</sup> for both samples: